£402 Find Cheap Flights from Dublin to Saint Paul – Compare and Save

 • What’s the cheapest day of the week to fly between Dublin and Saint Paul?

-Consider leaving on a Monday and avoid Sundays if you're looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Fridays and the most expensive ones on Thursdays.
+Consider leaving on a Friday and avoid Wednesdays if you're looking for the best rates.
+For your return to Dublin, you’ll find the best rates on Tuesdays and the most expensive ones on Fridays.

 • How does KAYAK find such low prices on flights from Dublin to Saint Paul?